ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 Tiny shifts → easier starts → real momentum

 ADHD energy fluctuates.
 Some days you’re ready to sprint.
-Other days you’re just trying to show up.
+Other days you’re just showing up.
+An energy-based setup lets your desk support:

 - low-energy days